Mortimerp9/sbtout/README.md

    This will send a `compile` command to sbt and output to stdout the compilation errors (or a success message) from sbt.

+When you are finished, make sure to kill the sbt running in screen.

 #Integration with FlyCheck